ABHISHEK-GOWDA-KH/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-vsd-nasscom/README.md

 # DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING-vsd-nasscom
 2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM
+Welcome to the OpenLane workshop!
+In this workshop, we will delve into the process of designing an Application Specific Integrated Circuit (ASIC) from the Register Transfer Level (RTL) to the Graphical Data System (GDS) file using the OpenLane ASIC flow.
+The flow is composed of several key steps, starting with an RTL file and culminating in a GDS file.